jaffamonkey/example-test-from-native-js-to-cucumberjs/README.md

 ### FOR FULL GUIDE ON THIS REPO PLEASE READ `GUIDE.md` in the `docs` folder

+## Folder descriptions

+`docs` Where the guides live
+`test` Where the website tests live
+`web` Where to basic website lives, that we will use to test and deploy

 ## Requirements

 * NodeJS (11+)
 * Git
+* Mac/Linux/Windows

+I would advice using the command-line Terminal program wherever possible, for the increased learning potential

-* Mac/Linux/Windows (On Windows, use the Gitbash program that is part of the Git Windows package).
+On Windows, use the Gitbash terminal program that is part of the Git Windows package.

-# Install and run tests
+## Install test framework components and run tests

 ```
-cd tests
+cd path-to-your-repo/tests
 npm install w3c-webdriver
 npm install chromedriver
 ./node_modules/.bin/chromedriver &
 node test.js
 ```

+_See full guide for creating GitHub Repo, Creating A Travis Build Job and Deploying Website To Netlify (Go Live!)_